CodeYourFuture/syllabus-archive/react/week-2/lesson.md

 );
 ```

+Notice how this is very similar to the example above where we created the handler and used it in the same component?
+The only difference here is that we are passing the function reference through a prop.
+We could even pass it through multiple components as props.

 | **Exercise** |
 | :--- |
 | 1.
 Open the `pokedex` React application and open the `Logo.js` file. |